domagojkuzmek/notes/react-notes.md

 - HOOKS, set of functions, hooks allow you to add additional logic
 - state as any information in your UI that changes over time
 - you can pass the state information to children components as props, but the logic for updating the state should be kept within the component where state was initially created

+-package-lock.json file that contains detailed information about the exact versions of each package
+- With dynamic rendering, your application is only as fast as your slowest data fetch.